fsmosca/pgnhelper/docs/index.rst

    15. Bh6 c6 16.
 Bxg7 Kxg7 17.
 Qe3 N8d7 1/2-1/2

 The new ECOT, OpeningT and VariationT (T=Transposition) are based from the input eco.pgn file.
-See the :ref:`Usage Overview` section further informations.
+See the :ref:`Usage Overview` section for further informations.

 The ``ECO`` tag is based from the first 2 moves of the game while the ``ECOT`` is based from the first 12 moves of the game.